briandowns/pwc/README.md

 # file stats

-pwc is a UNIX `wc` clone written in
+pwc is a UNIX `wc` clone written in Pascal.

 ## Build